railwayapp/docs/src/pages/develop/cli.md

 - Added the `--json` flag to output data in JSON format for scripting
 - CLI commands now allow you to explicitly specify the project and environment you want to use via flags.
 For example, `railway up --projectId <project-id> --environmentId <environment-id>`
+- `railway list` will now work without requiring you to link to a project

 ### CLI v3 Deprecations